razerofficial/UE4ChromaSDK/README.md

 <a name="CopyNonZeroAllKeysAllFramesName"></a>
 **CopyNonZeroAllKeysAllFramesName**

-Copy nonzero colors from a source animation to a target animation for all keys
+Copy nonzero colors from a source animation to a target animation for all keys and all frames
 ```c++
 void UChromaSDKPluginBPLibrary::CopyNonZeroAllKeysAllFramesName(const FString& sourceAnimationName,
   const FString& targetAnimationName);